magento/devdocs/guides/v2.0/howdoi/checkout/checkout_customize.md

 To change the `.js` implementation and template used for components rendering, you need to declare the new files in the checkout page layout.
 To do this, take the following steps:

-1. In you custom module directory create `<your_module_dir>/view/frontend/layout/checkout_index_index.xml`.
+1. In your custom module directory, create the following new file: `<your_module_dir>/view/frontend/layout/checkout_index_index.xml`.
 (For your checkout customization to be applied correctly, your custom module should depend on the Magento_Checkout module.)
 2. In this file, add the following:

 {%highlight xml%}